shreyaskumbhar185/Robotics/README.md

 # MPU6050
-Completely Tested And working code
+Completely Tested And working code ||
-Download the given libraires , directly inculde them in your IDE and use the code.
+Download the given ZIP files , directly inculde them in your IDE and use the code.

 MPU Pinouts